Extending compost-induced disease suppressive soils to small-scale Latinx farmers

 Description:

-During compost implementation in fall, 2022, we met and communicated regularly with farmers to understand challenges they experienced with regard to compost implementation and to support however possible.
+During compost implementation in fall of 2022, we met and communicated regularly with farmers to understand challenges they experienced with regard to compost implementation and to support however possible.
 In this process, we created memos about each individual farmers’ experiences to track barriers to implementation.
-We repeated this process in spring, 2023, and again in fall, 2024.
+We repeated this process in spring of 2023, in fall of 2023, and again in spring 2024, ultimately compiling our findings into a comprehensive memo entitled “Barriers to compost implementation: Lessons from small-scale Latine farmers in California’s Central Coast.”

 Outcomes and impacts:

-Information collected through our memos are meant to offer qualitative insight into the potential barriers to implementation of compost-induced disease suppression among small-scale Latinx farmers in our region.
-Insights will support learning among regional farmer technical assistance providers.
+Information collected and synthesized in our final memo is meant to offer qualitative insight into the potential barriers to implementation of compost-induced disease suppression among small-scale Latine farmers in our region.
+We plan to share this memo with partner organizations that work with small-scale Latine farmers and other farmers of color throughout California, with the hope that insights will support learning among farmer technical assistance providers about how to better support farmers and improve soil health.

 Educational & Outreach Activities